Approved/Accredited Denturism Program Applicants

 • Have successfully completed a Board-approved alternate requirement (e.g., refresher education program) within the year immediately preceding the date the application for registration is received.
 (Documentation required: Upload the certificate of successful completion, plus the cover letter from the refresher course educational institution.)

-D. Upload the certificate verifying you have completed the NSRDHDTD Jurisprudence Examination.
+D. Upload the certificate verifying you have completed the Nova Scotia Jurisprudence Examination.

 E. Demonstrate Good Conduct/Good Character